-Students must submit a written statement that explains the reasons for wishing to study abroad, a list of proposed courses, and, if an upper-class student, a plan for completing independent work.
-Foreign study during upper-class years is generally compatible with departmental programs and objectives.
+Students must submit a written statement outlining their goals for study abroad, a list of proposed courses, and, if an upperclass student, a plan for completing independent work.
+Foreign study during upperclass years is generally compatible with departmental programs and objectives.
 As part of the application process, the departmental representative must approve the program of study and arrangements for completing independent work.

 Credit for study abroad depends on the completion of approved courses with the grade of C or better, as certified by a transcript or similar report.
 Independent work, if required, must also be submitted by the assigned deadline.

-Study abroad for Princeton credit is also possible during the summer either through Princeton-sponsored programs or in programs offered by other institutions, provided the courses that are taken have been preapproved.
-International experiences also can be pursued through the International Internship Program and other campus programs that offers summer placements in many countries around the world.
+Study abroad for Princeton credit is also possible during the summer either through Princeton-sponsored programs or programs offered by other institutions.
+All courses taken through other institutions must be pre-approved.
+International experiences also can be pursued through the International Internship Program and other campus programs that offer summer placements in many countries around the world.

 Field study applications are available from the Office of the Dean of the College.
 Proposals should be developed in consultation with the academic adviser and the academic dean responsible for the program.
 Admission to the program is granted by the Faculty Committee on Examinations and Standing.
 Applications are due by May 15 for fall-term proposals and by December 1 for spring-term proposals.